FTNT-chouw/terraform_webtest/docs/r/fortiweb_system_certificate_tsl_ca.html.markdown

 * `vdom` - Specifies the vdom to which the data source will be applied when the FortiWEB unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.
 * `mkey` - The name of the system certificate tsl ca entry.
+* `url` - Enter the URL of the TSL CA certificate.
 * `srcfile` - TSL file.
+* `type` - Select the way to upload a TSL.
+Valid values: url, localPC.

 ## Attribute Reference